dewomser/Raspi-auto-downloader/README.md

 # Raspi-auto-downloader
-Load fresh images , check SHA256, an copy to SD-Card , a Bashscript
+Load fresh images for the Raspbeery
+Pi, check SHA256, and copy to SD-Card , a Bashscript